exercism/csharp/concepts/do-while-loops/introduction.md

 do
 {
-    // Execute logic if x > 10
-    x = x - 2;
+    // Always executes at least once, then repeats as long as x > 10 x = x - 2;
 } while (x > 10)
 ```